Cobalt-Strike/bof-vs/README.md

 If Visual Studio does not recognize the template, then reset the project template cache by deleting the following file: `%localappdata%\Microsoft\VisualStudio\<VS vesrion>\ProjectTemplatesCache_{<GUID>}\cache.bin`

+If you need a BOF-VS template for a previous version of Cobalt Strike, you can find it under the [tags](https://github.com/Cobalt-Strike/bof-vs/tags).

 ### Debug Build

 The `Debug` target builds your BOF to an executable, which allows